pshriwise/catbird/README.md

 A code for generation of Python objects and input for various [MOOSE](https://moose.inl.gov/SitePages/Home.aspx).

-*Caveats: This currently only parses data for the `MooseProblem` type.*
+*Caveats: This currently only parses data for the `MOOSE::Problem` type.*

 Prerequisites
 -------------